-RHA Process
+Appendix 4 RHA Process

-Social Worker for each CYPiC to forward an accurately, updated BAAF Part A form three months (and a minimum of 8 weeks) prior to review, a completed social worker summary and a completed SDQ to the CYPiC administrators.
+Social worker for each CYPiC to forward a completed BAAF Part A form via the local authority Business Support Team three months (and a minimum of 8 weeks) prior to RHA due date, along with a completed social worker summary and a completed SDQ to the CYPiC administrators.

-Request recorded on the CYPiC data base and a GP Summary and immunisation status will be requested.
+Request is recorded on the CYPiC database and a GP summary and immunisation status will be requested.

-An interpreter will also be booked as per Trust Policy.
+An interpreter will also be booked as required as per Trust Policy.